 How many of y’all were drinking sweet tea before anything else?
 Especially our Southern friends…y’all know what we’re talkin’ about!
-Sweet tea isn't just a beverage, it’s a way of life!
-Join us on a journey of the history of sweet tea in the south.
+It isn't just a beverage, it’s a way of life!

-Just thinkin’ about how deeply rooted sweet tea is in our culture has got us wondering about the history of sweet tea.
+Just thinkin’ about how deeply rooted it is in our culture has got us wondering about the history of sweet tea.
 How’d it come about?
 Why is it so popular, especially in the South?
-Did it originate down South?
+Did it originate down South and who invented it

-So, hang on to your boots, we’re gonna be diving into the history of our favorite thing in the world – SWEET TEA!
+So, hang on to your boots, we’re going to be diving into the history of our favorite thing in the world – SWEET TEA!

-While the roots of tea are traced bask to Asia, the roots of adding sugar to tea can be traced back to Great Britain, Senegal and India.
+While the roots of tea are traced back to Asia, the roots of adding sugar to tea can be traced back to Great Britain, Senegal, and India.
 Many tea drinkers enjoy a very sweet tea.
-The roots of sweet tea with ice though was purely a southern idea and is now a southern tradition!
+The roots of sweeten tea with ice though was purely a southern idea and is now a southern tradition!

-Southern style sweet tea originated by being made in batches of boiling water and stirring in sugar that dissolves.
+Southern style traditional sweet tea is made in batches of boiling water and stirring in sugar that dissolves.
 Then the tea is steeped in the sugar water until the water cools.
-The tea bags were removed and the sweet tea was served over ice.
+The tea bags are removed and the sweet tea is served over ice.